slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/01-introduction.md

 * **OCCI** (soon)
 * **Physical / Fixed**
 * **CloudStack** (soon)
+* **IBM Smart Cloud Entry** (soon)
 * **Microsoft IaaS Azure** (soon)

 Notes:

-1. The Abiquo, Amazon EC2 and CloudSigma connectors are released under a SixSq proprietary license.
+1. The Abiquo, Amazon EC2, CloudSigma and VMWare vCloud Director connectors are released under a SixSq proprietary license.

-1. A VMWare vCloud Director connector is under development, such that SlipStream™ will be able to interface to VMWare-based IaaS cloud services.

 1. An OCCI compliant connector is also under development, such that SlipStream™ will be able to interface with OCCI compliant cloud